Our 14 Investment Beliefs & Philosophies

 Number 14

-Overall, many investors are too emotional, too myopic, and too focused on the short-term.
-These instincts damage long-term compounded returns and wealth accumulation, and thus must be resisted.
-Long-term, unemotional application of a sound investment program is the key to long-term wealth maximization.
+Overall, the vast majority of investors are too emotional, too myopic, and too focused on the short-term.
+Acting on these common human instincts almost always damage long-term compound returns and wealth accumulation, and thus must be resisted and avoided.
+Long-term, unemotional application of theoretically sound and proven investment strategies and programs are the key to long-term wealth maximization.